RDU - WAS

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Raleigh to Washington, D.C. costs $179 on the route between Raleigh (RDU) and Washington, D.C.
-Reagan-National Airport (DCA).
-Over the past month, this route was, on average, 8% cheaper than other Raleigh-Washington, D.C. routes.
+The absolute cheapest return flight from Raleigh to Washington, D.C. costs $189 on the route between Raleigh (RDU) and Baltimore (BWI).
+However, over the past month, flights between Raleigh (RDU) and Washington, D.C.
+Reagan-National Airport (DCA) were, on average, 13% cheaper than other Raleigh-Washington, D.C. routes.
 The most popular route is between Raleigh (RDU) and Washington, D.C.
 Dulles Intl Airport (IAD).

 What’s the cheapest day of the week to fly from Raleigh to Washington, D.C.?